ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Internal AssetBundle is now exposed for other mods to reference.
 - Migrated GatherEnemies util method to TILER2.
 - Updated TILER2 dependency to 6.1.2.

-**6.0.0**

-- Item models!
-	- We got 'em!
-	- They're not very good, but we got 'em!
-- Removed Headstompers.
-	- These were too close in functionality to the H3AD-5T v2.
-	- Also, I really didn't want to model a boot.
-- Removed the trading card item model override feature.
-	- This will be migrated to a standalone mod in the near future.
-- Fixed Barbed Wire, Snowglobe, et. al. not working on Void/Lunar enemies.
-- Updated TILER2 dependency to 6.0.2.